 |Study Period||Start date||Census date||WW date||End date|

-- Describe the procedures for exporting and importing goods, and outline the roles and contributions of parties involved in international trade.
+- Describe the procedures for exporting and importing goods to enable an international trading transaction.

-- Develop strategies for exporting and importing using an export planning approach to meet target customers’ requirements.
+- Develop strategies for exporting and importing goods.

 |Timetable||View the lecture timetable | View the full unit timetable|